1-1/2 Day Photovoltaic System Fundamentals

 - Identify and describe a wide variety of components used in solar electricity producing systems and basic system types

 - Design and construct both grid tied and battery based photovoltaic systems

 - Describe policies and incentives in place to stimulate the market for PV in NC

 - Estimate the economics of PV systems

 Who should attend?
-High school** and community college teachers, architects, engineers, builders, handy homeowners, entrepreneurs, and tradesmen and women
+Community college teachers, architects, engineers, builders, handy homeowners, entrepreneurs, and tradesmen and women

 All attendees will receive a Certificate of Completion

 J.R.
 Whitley is a NABCEP Certified PV installer and a NC licensed electrician who has been working in the solar industry since graduating from Appalachian State University's Appropriate Technology program in 2006.
 He has been involved in all aspects of PV system design, installation, and maintenance.
 He currently owns 690 Electric and is an instructor for Solar Energy International.